 The following people should also have medication to lower their cholesterol level, regardless of any calculated risk.
 The risk calculator may not necessarily take these people into account who have a high risk of developing atheroma:

 - People with a total cholesterol (TC) to HDL ratio of 6 or more (TC/HDL = 6 or more).

 What treatments are available to reduce the risk?

-If you are at high risk of developing a cardiovascular disease then treatment with medication is usually advised along with advice to tackle any lifestyle issues.
+If you are at moderate or high risk of developing a cardiovascular disease then treatment with medication is usually advised along with advice to tackle any lifestyle issues.
 This usually means: